Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Related Work

-UD has emerged as a widely adopted framework for cross-linguistic syntactic annotation, but its application to non-canonical data such as conversational speech and intra-sentential code-switching remains problematic.
-Spoken and code-switched utterances frequently violate core UD assumptions, including clause completeness and canonical head selection, leading to substantial annotation ambiguity \citep{ccetinouglu2019challenges, kahane2019interpreting}.
-To address these challenges, researchers have developed dedicated CSW treebanks and explored alternative dependency formalisms such as Surface-Syntactic Universal Dependencies (SUD), which modify head assignment to better reflect spoken structure \citep{kahane2021annotation, gerdes2019improving}.
-Despite these efforts, prior work has largely focused on documenting annotation difficulties rather than enabling robust, scalable parsing or evaluation of spoken CSW.
+\paragraph{UD Parsing for Non-Canonical and Code-Switched Text.} UD is a widely adopted framework for cross-linguistic syntactic annotation \citep{deMarneffe2021UD, nivre2016ud}, but its application to non-canonical data such as conversational speech and intra-sentential bilingual code-switching remains problematic \citep{kellert2025parsing}.
+Spoken and code-switched utterances frequently violate core UD assumptions, including clause completeness and canonical head selection, leading to substantial annotation ambiguity \citep{ccetinouglu2019challenges, kellert2025parsing, bhat2018universal}.
+To address these challenges, researchers have developed dedicated bilingual treebanks \citep{ccetinouglu2023two, kyle2022dependency, pulido2025speak, sanguinetti2023treebanking} and explored alternative dependency formalisms such as Surface-Syntactic Universal Dependencies (SUD), which modify head assignment to better reflect spoken structure \citep{kahane2021annotation, gerdes2019improving}.
+Despite these efforts, prior work has largely focused on documenting annotation difficulties rather than enabling robust, scalable parsing or evaluation of spoken bilingual data.
+As a result, current models remain limited in their ability to support accurate syntactic analysis, large-scale computational processing, and systematic evaluation of spoken bilingual language.

 \paragraph{LLMs for Annotation and Parsing.}

 Large Language Models (LLMs) have recently been explored as parsers and annotation tools, showing that they can produce syntactic analyses for written text in zero-shot or few-shot settings \citep{zhang2025self}, and achieve competitive performance when fine-tuned \citep{bai2025constituency}.
 These capabilities motivate their use in bootstrapping annotations and generating synthetic treebanks, even for low-resource languages.
 However, consistent limitations remain.
 Beyond the well-documented challenges in written language, studies indicate that LLM performance degrades significantly with flexible, noisy, or conversational input, including spoken and CSW data \citep{de2024code}.
 Prior works have explored alternative parsing architectures, such as sequence-labeling approaches \citep{gomez2024dancing, imran2024syntax} or incorporating syntactic information into downstream tasks \citep{imran2025synner}.
 While these models show promise for certain spoken-language tasks (e.g., detection or translation) \citep{james2022language, huzaifah2024evaluating}, ability to robustly parse fragmented or ambiguous syntax of real speech remains inconsistent.